PianoTexas International Festival & Academy

 Learn More

-The Concerto
+The Concerto Experience

-The hands on understanding of performing with an orchestra is important for teachers who give advice on “the art of concerto playing” to their students.
+The hands-on understanding of performing with an orchestra is important for teachers who give advice on “the art of concerto playing” to their students.
 The experience of performing with an orchestra is exhilarating and rewarding and PianoTexas is one of the very few International Programs to feature teachers in a public concert with a major professional orchestra.
 Whilst participation with a concerto is not mandatory, we encourage teacher performers to take advantage of this rare opportunity.
 Memorization is optional.

-Soloists will be selected through a competition with a second piano.
+The Concerto Competition - Soloists to perform with the Fort Worth Symphony Orchestra will be selected through a competition with a second piano.
 Rehearsals will be arranged.

 No. 9 in E-flat major, K. 271

-No. 13 in C major, K.415
+No. 13 in C major, K. 415

 No. 17 in G major, K. 453